brookeswanson/adventure/README.md

 # A Text Based Adventure Engine

 This idea was originated in a hackathon - the concept was a silly take on text based adventures where the fun bit was literally using sms.
 The goal here is to parse a twilio message body, updating game state for the given number, and responding to the requested action.
 The engine will rely on a structured story map with actions like use and take relying on deep merging map values.
-A thing I'd like to eventually make is a way to generate a game using via a site.
+A thing I'd like to eventually make is a way to generate a game using a website.

 This app is auto deployed using heroku and using github to run tests.
 In order to set this up you need to: